Key topics & take-home messages from BEBPA’s HCP conference 2021

 Since many of these projects are intended for severe indications, they often need fast development.
 This conflicts with the timeline required to develop product-specific ELISA.
 However, mass spectrometry provides a good alternative.
 It can accommodate the high complexity of the samples, and development for individual projects takes only a few months.

-Rikke Lund, from Alphalyse, gave a rapid-fire talk (only 5 minutes), focusing on the comparison of HCPs found in 11 different Gene Therapy projects using mass spectrometry.
+Rikke Lund, from Alphalyse, gave a rapid-fire talk (only 5 minutes), focusing on comparing HCPs found in 11 different Gene Therapy projects using mass spectrometry.
 She saw that several HCP classes were typical for gene therapy products.

-These, although in general recognized by ELISA antibodies found in commercial kits, had a high tendency to show non-specific binding.
-This tendency makes the use of any ELISA, commercial or process-specific, difficult.
+Although generally recognized by ELISA antibodies found in commercial kits, these had a high tendency to show non-specific binding.
+This tendency makes using any ELISA, commercial or process-specific, difficult.
 Feedback from Alexey Khrenov, FDA, included a comment that this was new and interesting knowledge.

 Olaf Stamm, Charles River, found four HCPs accounted for the majority (67%) of the HCP content in an AAV-based gene therapy product.
 At the same time, they observed insufficient coverage of commercial ELISA (<28%), indicating that the ELISA did not contain antibodies for these four host cell proteins.